For the first time in nearly 30 years, Best Buy's logo is getting a refresh

 The logo change is accompanied by a subtle website refresh and a new ad campaign as the company looks to reposition itself from simply a place to buy electronics to more of an experience.
 Updates to uniforms, store signage and shopping bags are in the works as well.

-The new ads, which are directed by Academy Award-winning director Errol Morris and features the voice of Scarlett Johansson and will debut on May 13, are filmed in black-and-white with the only color coming from the Best Buy employee's blue shirts.
+The new ads are directed by Academy Award-winning director Errol Morris and features the voice of Scarlett Johansson.
+The ads will debut May 13 and are filmed in black and white with the only color coming from the Best Buy employee's blue shirts.

-Best Buy is hoping the new ads and positioning of its employees as guides can help give it an edge as shoppers continue to shift away from physical retail and toward online shopping.
+Best Buy is hoping the new ads and positioning of its employees as guides can help it build on its better-than-expected earnings in the fourth-quarter, which saw sales rise 9% compared to the prior year.

 Follow Eli Blumenthal on Twitter @eliblumenthal